 But now?
 There’s plenty of room for different Distributed Ledger Technologies.
 It’s more a matter of use cases and whether blockchain or DAG suits them more.
-For example, you’d use DAG to let IoT devices perform micropayments on their own, but if you were to transfer large amounts of money, you’d likely prefer to Bitcoin (blockchain).
+For example, you’d use DAG to let IoT devices perform micropayments on their own as in these protocols the , but if you were to transfer large amounts of money, you’d likely prefer to Bitcoin (blockchain).

 Our vision is an ecosystem in which you can use the DLTs that suit your business needs but that are interconnected at the same time.
 You could choose private or public, leaderless or leader-based, DAG or blockchain, and while achieving your business goals, you could stay connected to the global ecosystem that provides security and transparency.